Stop conference lecturing!

 —James A. Baldwin

-Sadly, the vast majority of conferences are still dominated by lecturing, even though we’ve known for years that it’s a poor way for attendees to learn.
+Sadly, lecturing dominates the vast majority of conferences, even though we’ve known for years that it’s a poor way for attendees to learn.
 Why?
 Here’s some…

 Somewhere around 50,000 years ago Homo Sapiens invented language.
 Language accelerates learning by allowing communication, coordination, the spreading of ideas, and accreting knowledge from one generation to the next.
 Language, as Kevin Kelly puts it, “turns a mind into a tool”.
 Later we developed other tools—writing, books, the internet—that allow us to pass on learning to others.